VikingRobotics580/C-Style-Guide/StyleGuide.md

 ```

 Files should always be included in the following order:

 1. The current file's associated header file (if one exists)
 2. Any C system files
 3. Any C++ system files
 4. Any other libraries you may be using
 5. Your project's header files

-For example, let's assum we have the following directory structure:
+For example, let's assume we have the following directory structure:

  - src/
   - main.cpp